 To examine this hypothesis, we distinguish PERF scores that have persisted at their current levels from PERF scores that have more recently changed.
 We first divide all large stocks into quintiles based on their PERF scores in the most recent month.
 Let $Q{i,t}$ denote the stock's PERF quintile, with quintile 1 containing the most underpriced stocks and quintile 5 the most overpriced.
 Within PERF quintiles 1 and 5, we further divide stocks into quintiles, P1 through P5, based on the persistence of their current score over the past ten years.
 Specifically, for each stock i in month t, we compute where $I(Q{i,t} = n)$ equals 1 if $Q{i,t} = n$ and 0 otherwise, $\omega{\tau} = [10 - int((\tau - 1)/12)]/9$, and $M{i,t-\tau}$ is the percentile rank of stock i based on its PERF score in month $t - \tau$, with a high (low) rank corresponding to overpricing (underpricing).
-To provide some sense of the differences in the persistence of scores, P1 firms have on average been in their PERF-score quintile for around a year (12 months), while P5 firms on average have been in their respective PERF-score quintiles for about 8 years out of the last 10 years.
+To provide some sense of the differences in the persistence of scores, P1 firms have on average been in their PERFscore quintile for around a year (12 months), while P5 firms on average have been in their respective PERF-score quintiles for about 8 out of the last 10 years.

-$$Persistence{i,t} = [I(Q{i,t} = 5) - I(Q{i,t} = 1)] \times \sum{\tau=13}^{120} \omega{\tau} [M{i,t-\tau} - 0.5], \qquad (7)$$ esis, the PERF-spread alphas are nearly monotonic across persistence quintiles.
+$$Persistence{i,t} = \left[I(Q{i,t}=5) - I(Q{i,t}=1)\right] \times \sum{\tau=13}^{120} \omega{\tau} \left[M{i,t-\tau} - 0.5\right],$$ (7)

+For each persistence quintile, the first row of Table 11 reports the monthly CAPM alphas of long-short spreads based on PERF quintiles 5 minus 1.
+The underreaction hypothesis predicts that long-short spreads based on PERF scores should be the most profitable when formed with stocks whose PERF scores are the least persistent.
+Consistent with this hypothesis, the PERF-spread alphas are nearly monotonic across persistence quintiles.
 The spread based on the least persistent PERF scores has the highest alpha, equal to 89 bps per month with a t-statistic of 3.57.
 The spread based on the most persistent scores has an alpha of only 24 basis points with a t-statistic of 1.02.
 In other words, PERF scores that have remained relatively constant for a long time exhibit no significant ability to predict returns.
 The difference of 66 bps between the least and most persistent PERF quintiles has a t-statistic of 2.29.
 The last column shows that a PERF spread using the least persistent scores outperforms the PERF spread within the entire large-stock segment (regardless of score persistence) by 50 bps per month (t-statistic of 2.69).
-The results for the PERF spreads in Table 9 strongly support the underreaction hypothesis and demonstrate why mispricing is likely to be less persistent than PERF scores and their underlying stock characteristics.
+The results for the PERF spreads in Table 11 strongly support the underreaction hypothesis and demonstrate why mispricing is likely to be less persistent than PERF scores and their underlying stock characteristics.